-How to Write A Special Education Teacher Resume
+How to Write a Special Education Teacher Resume or CV Curriculum Vitae

 As a resume writer for 16+ years, who has specialized helping education it is very apparent that special education teaching is a rapidly growing position in the field of education.
 With more recognizing the need for intervention and the acceptance of disabilities, an increasing number of students are being identified as challenged each year.
 As the special needs student population grows, school districts need to hire more teachers to provide services for these students.

 Many individuals are drawn to the field of special education because of the promise of job openings, job security, and just a strong conviction to the rewards associated with helping students overcome mental and physical barriers.
 But even though there are more jobs in special education than in other areas, there is still strong competition for these positions.
 Keep your job search sanity in check by ensuring you start with excellent job search documents or you could be wasting your time.